Supporting young carers and their families

 Information and resources for all professionals

+As part of The Children's Society, the Include Programme reaches out to young carers from all communities through our national and local programmes, helping voluntary and statutory services supporting young carers.
 We also campaign for change and promote best practice with central and local government and work in partnership with social workers, teachers and health care professionals to deliver solutions that consider the needs of the whole family.

 We achieve these pursuits through complimentary areas of work:

-- Our Making a step change programme works Nationally, focusing on helping local authorities develop a whole family support for families, specifically focusing on The Children and Families Act and the Care Act.
+- Our Making a step change programme works nationally, focusing on helping local authorities develop whole family support for young carers and their families, specifically focusing on the Children and Families Act and the Care Act.

-- Our Young Carers in Focus Programme is developing an England-wide network of Young Carers Champions to advocate change locally and nationally for young carers and their families
+- Our Young Carers in Focus programme is developing an England-wide network of Young Carers Champions to advocate change locally and nationally for young carers and their families.

 - Our innovative new programme Young Carers in Schools works with teachers and school professionals across England to meet the needs of young carers.

 - Our focus on hidden groups of young carers provides tools to support refugee families, BME (black and minority ethnic) family carers and families affected by HIV.

 On 1 April 2015, two new pieces of legislation came into effect, giving new rights to care and support for young carers, young adult carers, and their families.
 The new laws are called the Children and Families Act 2014, and the Care Act 2014.